pmeeny/CI-MS4-LoveRugby/TESTING.md

 Bug no. | Bug description |  Bug fix |
 ------------ | ------------- | ------------- |
 1 | When adding a memory, the memory_name was being stored as null in the memory collection| The "name" field was missing from the form field for the input type memory_name
-2. html validation, sales_items had same id as news, fix was to give both a unique id
+2 | html validation, sales_items had same id as news, fix was to give both a unique id |
-3. html validation, alt text for a number of images in a loop was the same, fix was the set it to the product name
+3 | html validation, alt text for a number of images in a loop was the same, fix was the set it to the product name |
-4. If a user has 0 favourites, pagination setup call in the view is being call even though there are no items, fix was to move the location of the pagination setup call.
+4 | If a user has 0 favourites, pagination setup call in the view is being call even though there are no items, fix was to move the location of the pagination setup call. |
+5 | Ths stripe webhook was not working on production.
+I had the same secret set on heroku and local development, even though I had two different webhooks defined(development and production) |The fix was to set the correct webhook secret as an enviroment variable in Heroku
+ |Error in logs norderedObjectListWarning: Pagination may yield inconsistent results with an unordered object_list: <class 'products.models.Product'> QuerySet.
+  paginator = Paginator(item_list, items_per_page) tHEfix was to update the product and review models to order by id
+    class Meta:
+        ordering = ['id'] |

 # Code Validators and Website Analysis
 The website's pages was tested against the following validators: